 The Cigarette Burns and the Human goes out

-Marijuana is gateway drug among young people, which acts as a springboard to the abyss of other substances even more dangerous.
+Marijuana is a gateway drug among young people, which acts as a springboard to the abyss of other substances even more dangerous.

 Author: Francisco Arias Fernández